ashtongraves/gracc-osg-reports/README.md

 but have now been separated out to facilitate independent development on the reports or the libraries on which they depend.

-For each report, you can specify a non-standard location for the config file with -c, template file with -T, or a logfile with -L.  In the absence of the latter, the reports log to stdout.
-The -d, -n, and -v flags are, respectively, dryrun (test), no email, and verbose.
+For each report, you can specify a non-standard location for the config file with -c, template file with -T. The -d, -n, and -v flags are, respectively, dryrun (test), no email, and verbose.